 As with many a Prince project before and since, however, the artist’s micro-managing of The Second Coming was no indication of his lasting interest.
 Not long after the infamous Hubba Bubba shot, Statler recalled, Prince abruptly pulled the plug on the project.
 “His management did come back to me several times over the years to discuss the project, but nothing materialized,” the director told Wax Poetics.
 “The film just sat there” (Best 2012).
 Around 2007, Prince got in touch to secure the Met Center footage and (finally) compensated Statler for his work.
 As far as anyone knows, the footage was never edited.

 In the Wax Poetics interview, Statler said, “There’s little question in my mind that The Second Coming would have enjoyed commercial success” (Best 2012).
 At least when compared to what eventually became Prince’s big-screen debut, Albert Magnoli’s Purple Rain, I’m a little more skeptical.
 While it’s obviously impossible to know what the unfinished film could have become, the leaked dramatic segments don’t exactly look like the kind of thing that would have packed theaters with Middle American teens.
-At worst, the film could have been a legendary disaster, like Bob Dylan’s infamous Renaldo and Clara (1978); more likely, however, given Prince’s onstage magnetism and Statler’s visual acumen, it may have achieved the cult status and credibility of something like Jonathan Demme’s 1984 Talking Heads film Stop Making Sense.
+At worst, the film could have been a legendary disaster, like Bob Dylan’s infamous Renaldo and Clara (1978); more likely, though, given Prince’s onstage magnetism and Statler’s visual acumen, it may have achieved the cult status and credibility of something like Jonathan Demme’s 1984 Talking Heads film Stop Making Sense.